andongBlue/chenandong.github.io/_pages/about.md

 His research interests include nature language processing, large language model and machine translation.
 He has published 3 papers at the top international AI/NLP conferences/journal such as ACL, EMNLP and TALLIP.

 In open-source contributions, I like to share something that I think is valuable.
-Now I am the project leader of an open source project about LLMs([So Large Lm](https://github.com/datawhalechina/so-large-lm/tree/main)), which now has **3k starts 🌟**.
+Now I am the project leader of an open source project about LLMs([So Large Lm](https://github.com/datawhalechina/so-large-lm/tree/main)), which now has **4k starts 🌟**.

 # News:
+2025.02:  ⚠️ We conducted a comprehensive evaluation and analysis of current o1-Like LLMs in the context of multilingual translation [Paper](https://www.arxiv.org/pdf/2502.11544).

 2024.05:  🎉 1 papers are accepted by ACL 2024!
 And then release the [video~](https://www.bilibili.com/video/BV1RjU6YPEEY/?spm_id_from=333.999.0.0&vd_source=4d086b5e84a56b9d46078e927713ffb0)

 2023.10:  🎉 1 papers are accepted by EMNLP 2023!